You are here:

 - The number of pupils and schools in the trust

-- The proportion of academies in the MAT due for inspection
+- The proportion of academies in the trust due for inspection

 - Schools’ previous inspection outcomes and performance data